Chapter 2 : Will For Rain

 “Err... well, the old flame.”
 I ran a nervous hand through my hair.
 Amelie nodded wisely.
 A judgmental look passed over her face - complete with a sarcastic eyebrow raise - as she looked Henrietta up and down, assessing her.

 “Over.
 Most definitely,” I said.
 I wasn’t really sure whether it was a lie or not.
 Henrietta had told me it was over - standing slightly tipsy in the rain - but then she had arrived at the party breathless, told me she loved me and kissed me.
 Confusion ensues.

 And Amelie was looking so very pretty.

 We both turned to look at Henrietta properly.
-She was now clinging to Mr. Spencer as if her life depended on it, and with her blonde hair and long legs and frightful demeanour, I suppose she did remind me of the hideous girl who been good at Quidditch but awful at being remotely nice.
+She was now clinging to Mr. Spencer as if her life depended on it, and with her blonde hair and blue eyes and frightful demeanour, I suppose she did remind me of the hideous girl who been good at Quidditch but awful at being remotely nice.

 “Why did you have to bring her up?
 We were having such a nice time!”

 “It was affectionate.
 Banter, I think some people call it.”